 Paul Graham Brown, Musical Theatre Composer and Author

 Prior to that I ran a district-wide online community music course, Viral Music, funded by Bradford Council’s Covid Response Fund, and produced the music for 'The Not So Ugly Sisters', a Leeds Playhouse, Red Ladder and Wrongsemble co-production.
+For full details of my latest projects, see the Recent Work page.

 Studying English Literature at the University of Leeds’ Bretton Hall College, I spent an unhealthy amount time haunting the Schools of Music and Drama.
 My final degree reflected this rather cruelly, but you can't have everything...

 Playing solo now as a singer/songwriter, I like to embellish performances with pedal effects, loops and triggered samples for added drama.
-Tales of deviant ribaldry remain, but are increasingly peppered with explorations of a more domestic nature, taken squarely form the write-what-you-currently-know-school of writing.
+Tales of deviant ribaldry remain, but are increasingly peppered with explorations of a more domestic nature, taken squarely from the write-what-you-currently-know-school of writing.

 Notable supports included The Sensational Alex Harvey Band, Bill Wyman, Rolan Bolan (son of Marc) and Shana Morrison (daughter of Van).
-My most recent performances include the Water Rats in Kings Cross and the Gaslight Club in Leeds (the very night before lockdown), and then online at VHepFest.
+My most recent performances include the Water Rats in Kings Cross and the Gaslight Club in Leeds (the last night before lockdown), and then online at VHepFest.

 Parallel to performing, I began composing music for theatre, film, and online media.
 I wrote and musically directed a preposterous rock musical, ‘Pout and About’, which sold out five nights at the Theatre in The Mill, in Bradford, and wrote and performed the closing number for the 2010 film 'The Big I Am', starring Michael Madsen and Steven Berkoff.